isrreal/Triple-Roman-Domination-in-graphs/README.md

    git clone https://github.com/isrreal/Double-Roman-Domination-In-Graphs-meta-heuristics.git
 ### 2. Edit the File "graph.txt":

-The `graph.txt` file is essential for defining the structure of the graph, specifying both the **order** (the number of vertices) and the **size** (the number of edges).
+The `graph.txt` file is essential for defining the structure of the graph, specifying both the **order** (the number of vertices).
 It should be formatted in a way that clearly outlines the relationships between the vertices.

 1. **File Structure**:
-   - The first line should contain two integers:
+   - The first line should contain a no negative integer:
      - `order_of_graph`: This represents the total number of vertices in the graph.
-     - `size_of_graph`: This indicates the total number of edges connecting the vertices.

 2. **Edge List**:
    - Subsequent lines must list pairs of integers, each representing an edge between two vertices.
 Each pair indicates a direct connection between the specified vertices.